 The main difference is that PremiumBeat divides licenses into two levels: Standard and Premium.

-It includes all the web, corporate, and personal use stuff, while also covering unlimited app, DVD, or video game downloads.
-TV and radio advertising are covered as well.
-You can even use a Premium license in any film or theater production with a budget below two million.
+It includes all the web, corporate, and personal use stuff, while also covering TV and radio advertising as well.

 Here’s a breakdown:

 PremiumBeat operates on one of two paths: a single-song licensing model or a monthly subscription.

 With the single-song model, you can download any of their songs for $49 or $199, depending on whether you choose the Standard or Premium license.

 The monthly subscription only costs you $13 to license a track, but you're limited to 5 tracks per month.
 It comes out to around $65 a month.

 It’s pretty straightforward: